 WHEREAS, cigar smoke, like cigarette smoke, contains toxic and cancer-causing chemicals that are harmful to both smokers and nonsmokers.
 Cigar smoke is possibly more toxic than cigarette smoke as cigars have a higher level of cancer-causing substances, more tar, and a higher level of toxins9.
-The larger size of most cigars and longer smoking time result in higher exposure to many toxic substances including carbon monoxide, hydrocarbons, ammonia, cadmium, and other substances.
+The larger size of most cigars and longer smoking time result in higher exposure to many toxic substances including carbon monoxide, hydrocarbons, ammonia, cadmium, and other substances;

-WHEREAS, the American Society for Heating, Refrigeration, and Air-Conditioning Engineers (ASHRAE), affirms that mechanical solutions like ventilation cannot control for the health hazards of SHS, the only means of effectively eliminating health risk associated with indoor secondhand smoke exposure is to ban smoking activity10;
+WHEREAS, the American Society for Heating, Refrigeration, and Air-Conditioning Engineers (ASHRAE), affirms that mechanical solutions like ventilation cannot control for the health hazards of SHS, and the best solution is that all smoking activity inside and near buildings should be eliminated10;